nagygr/mango/go.md

 # Errors

-Go doesn't have exeptions.
+Go doesn't have exceptions.
 Instead it has functions that can return multiple values, one of which is typically a value of type `error`.
 If the returned `error` value is not `nil`, it means that the function encountered an error and couldn't perform its task succesfully.
 This should always be checked and acted